KarateJB/eBooks/Database/SQL Server/01.Partition Table/README.md

 ## Create a demo table

 Lets create a table first.
-We will use `[CreateOn]` as the the value for partitions.
+We will use `[CreateOn]` as the value for partitions.

 ```sql
 CREATE TABLE [dbo].[OnlineTxs]